DennisRutjes/PipPaper/README.md

 work in progress but here are some ideas where it should be heading in the future!

-If you have designs and nice functional additions just add the in the issues section
+If you have designs and nice functional additions just add them in the issues section

 # Future Status